 It happens when you do nothing more than quickly shut off a faucet.
 BANG!
 It sounds like a shock wave just went through your pipes!
 You may even see faucets and other plumbing fixtures vibrate when this happens—that's how forceful the impact is.
 This phenomenon is called water hammer for good reason (technically, it is known as hydraulic shock).
 The water sends a shock wave that can exert pressures at hundreds of pounds per inch.

 Water hammer is annoying but also can damage your plumbing system.
 Your water supply pipes may already include old-school solutions for water hammer (and you recharge this system, if necessary), but chances are the best fix is installing water hammer arrestors.

 What Causes Water Hammer

 Air chambers are often fabricated on-site by the plumber and installed at the faucet's water supply.
-They typically consist of a vertical length of capped pipe about 12" long or longer and are the same diameter as the water supply pipe.
-The problem with these makeshift air chambers is that they are sometimes made too short and undersized and eventually fill up with water over time, eliminating the air that serves as a shock absorber.
+They typically consist of a vertical length of capped pipe about 12 inches long or longer and are the same diameter as the water supply pipe.
+The problem with these makeshift air chambers is that they can fill up with water over time, eliminating the air that serves as a shock absorber.

 You can recharge water-filled chambers by shutting off the water supply and draining the pipes, which allows air to fill the chambers, and it gets trapped there when the water is turned back on.
 If this solution isn't effective, try installing water hammer arrestors.

 Water Hammer Arrestors

 Usually, the best long-term solution for eliminating water hammer is to install a water hammer arrestor on each water supply line that makes noise.
 A water hammer arrestor works much like an old-style air chamber but includes an air- or gas-filled chamber that is sealed by a diaphragm or piston.